saralafia/ERI-maps/README.md

 # Designing Multi-Level Spatial Views of Research Themes
 In this project, we determine major research topics at UC Santa Barbara's Earth Research Institute ([ERI](https://www.eri.ucsb.edu/)) and visualize their evolution over the last decade.
 Our goal is to complement conventional, scientometric approaches for reviewing a body of research with systematic, qualitative approaches.
 We first create meaningful abstractions of the body of research with topic modeling; we then use these topic models to map the body of research.
-The maps that we design are adaptive, showing views of ERI's research at multiple levels of thematic granularity, which support the academic review process.
+The maps that we design are multi-level, showing views of ERI's research at multiple levels of thematic granularity, which support the academic review process.

 ## Heuristics and data sources
 We analyze funded projects and publications from ERI's **240** principal investigators (PIs) active from **2009 - 2019**.
 ERI maintains records of active PIs and funded projects.
 PI publications come from the [Dimensions API](https://www.dimensions.ai/).
 Only funded projects or publications with titles and abstracts are analyzed, resulting in a corpus of **3,770** research documents (3,108 publications and 662 funded projects).